ermlikeyeah/ermlikeyeah.github.io/_posts/2016-01-06-motivations-of-users.markdown

 While we collect and build personas, while we research needs, rarely do we put the two together.

-This isn’t a delcaration that personas are hackeneyed.
+This isn’t a declaration that personas are hackneyed.
 They’re a good base.
 Build on them.

 Move them on, from *as a something* to provide context, put yourself in the situation, in the person's shoes, explore the *when I am here*.